LOST-STATS/lost-stats.github.io/Model_Estimation/GLS/nested_logit.md

 ## Keep in Mind

-- Returned beta coefficients are not the marginal effects normally return from an OLS regression.
+- Returned beta coefficients are not the marginal effects normally returned from an OLS regression.
 They are maximum likelihood estimations.
 A beta coefficient can not be interpreted as "a unit increase in $X$ leads to a $\beta$ unit change in the probability of $Y$."

 - The marginal effect can be obtained by performing a transformation after you estimate.
 A rough estimation technique is to divide the beta coefficient by 4.

-- Another transformation is the odds ratio.
+- Another transformation that may be helpful is the odds ratio.
 This value is found by raising $e$ to the power of the beta coefficient. $e^\beta$ can be interpreted as : the percentage change in likelihood of $Y$, given a unit change in $X$.

 <br>